simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 ## The "hard way"

 In a *proper* Pong game, you can usually control where the ball goes.
 It could have a steeper or shallower angle of reflection, based on where the ball landed.
 Should it land on one of the edges of the paddle, the collision should be inelastic.
-In case it lands exactly on the middle of the paddle, the collision should be <a href="http://hyperphysics.phy-astr.gsu.edu/hbase/elacol.html" rel="external nofollow">totally elastic</a>.
+In case it lands exactly on the middle of the paddle, the collision should be <a href="http://hyperphysics.phy-astr.gsu.edu/hbase/elacol.html" rel="external">totally elastic</a>.

 In order to implement physics rules in a game, you should have an understanding of basic vector math, trigonometry and - of course - physics.
 But don't fear, you don't have to know everything: just the basics.
 I personally didn't know much about physics, but I learned it by reading about it.

 Here are some useful resources on the Web:

-- Math lessons: <a href="//www.mathsisfun.com/" rel="external nofollow">www.mathsisfun.com</a>
+- Math lessons: <a href="//www.mathsisfun.com/" rel="external">www.mathsisfun.com</a>
-- Physics lessons: <a href="//www.physicsclassroom.com/" rel="external nofollow">www.physicsclassroom.com</a>
+- Physics lessons: <a href="//www.physicsclassroom.com/" rel="external">www.physicsclassroom.com</a>
-- Vector math cheatsheet: <a href="//higherorderfun.com/blog/2012/06/03/math-for-game-programmers-05-vector-cheat-sheet/" rel="external nofollow">higherorderfun.com/blog/2012/06/03/math-for-game-programmers-05-vector-cheat-sheet/</a>
+- Vector math cheatsheet: <a href="//higherorderfun.com/blog/2012/06/03/math-for-game-programmers-05-vector-cheat-sheet/" rel="external">higherorderfun.com/blog/2012/06/03/math-for-game-programmers-05-vector-cheat-sheet/</a>
-- Linear algebra for game developers: <a href="//blog.wolfire.com/2009/07/linear-algebra-for-game-developers-part-1/" rel="external nofollow">blog.wolfire.com/2009/07/linear-algebra-for-game-developers-part-1/</a>
+- Linear algebra for game developers: <a href="//blog.wolfire.com/2009/07/linear-algebra-for-game-developers-part-1/" rel="external">blog.wolfire.com/2009/07/linear-algebra-for-game-developers-part-1/</a>

 Let's explore together the potential of 2D vectors.